When is it required?

 What is this?

-- discussion of mitigation, compensation and enhancement measures – the mitigation strategy should be proportionate to the perceived impacts and should include clear, site-specific prescriptions rather than vague, general or indicative possibilities and should be feasible and deliverable.
+• discussion of how impacts have been avoided, mitigated and / or compensated– the mitigation strategy should be proportionate to the perceived impacts and should include clear, site-specific prescriptions rather than vague, general or indicative possibilities and should be feasible and deliverable;

-- Surveys should be completed at an appropriate time of the year by suitably qualified and experienced ecological consultants and should comply with published guidance and best practice.
+• Surveys will be completed at an appropriate time of the year by suitably qualified and experienced ecological consultants and will comply with published guidance and best practice.

 Where Preliminary Ecological Appraisals conclude the need for further assessments these are to be carried out and submitted prior to validation.
 Surveys must be carried out at the appropriate time of the year.
 Production of further studies cannot be conditioned.